MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

 ```

 ### HTTP POST Requests
- The following example is a generic method that can be used to make HTTP POST requests with [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] for APIs that support HTTP POST protocol.
+ The following example is a generic method that can be used to make HTTP POST requests with Bing Maps REST Services for APIs that support HTTP POST protocol.

 ```csharp
 private void GetPOSTResponse(Uri uri, string data, Action<Response> callback)